 version = "~> 5.67.0" # Allow patch updates onlyThe .terraform.lock.hcl file is Terraform's critical security and consistency mechanism.
 Introduced in Terraform 0.14, it records the exact provider versions and cryptographic checksums used in your configuration.

-Without lock files, terraform init would select the latest provider version matching your constraints each time it runs.
-This creates the "works on my machine" problem where different environments use different provider versions, leading to inconsistent behavior.
+Without lock files, terraform init grabs the newest provider version that matches your constraints every time it runs.
+That's how you get the "works on my machine" problem: different environments end up on different provider versions and start behaving differently.

 A .terraform.lock.hcl file has this structure: